 With video templates, you can save time and focus on the content of the training video instead of the design.

-To start off with a template in Synthesia STUDIO, go to 'Templates' in your dashboard, choose the one you like and click on 'Create video'.
+To start off with a template in Synthesia, go to 'Templates' in your dashboard, choose the one you like and click on 'Create video'.

 Step 3: Paste text and choose a voice

 Take that script, and paste it into the video canvas slide by slide.